kshetline/tubular_time_tzdb/README.md

   -5, --systemv       Include the SystemV timezones from the systemv file by
                       uncommenting the commented-out zone descriptions.
-  -b, --binary        Output binary files to directory, one file per timezone -f                  Filter out Etc/GMTxxx and other timezones that are either
+  -b, --binary        Output binary files to directory, one file per timezone -B, --bloat         Equivalent to the zic "--bloat fat" option.
+  -f                  Filter out Etc/GMTxxx and other timezones that are either
                       redundant or covered by options for creating fixed-offset timezones.